castacks/castacks.github.io/_team/sankalp.md

 link-new-tab: true
 ---

-Sankalp Chopkar is a software engineer in the Airlab.
+Sankalp Chopkar is a Robotics Hardware Engineer in the Airlab.
 He graduated from Carnegie Mellon University with an Masters in Robotics and Systems Development.

 **Email**: [schopkar@andrew.cmu.edu](mailto:schopkar@andrew.cmu.edu)